ArkEcosystemArchive/docs-legacy/docs/api/public/v2/transactions.md

 }
 ```

-## List all unconfirmed transaction
+## List All Unconfirmed Transaction

 Unconfirmed transactions have not been incorporated in the blockchain, but reside in the mempool.
 Although usually the mempool is cleared within minutes, during high network load a transaction with a low fee will live here for a considerable time.
 If you have set the transaction with a fee of near zero, it might not be picked up by a Delegate and will time out.